genderkit/genderkit/_articles/obtaining-a-grc.md

 There is a box on the application form for a GRC that allows HMRC and the DWP to be notified automatically without you having to do anything.

-### More information
+### Further reading

-A number of organisations have produced guidance on the process of obtaining a GRC:
+A number of organisations have produced guidance on the process of obtaining a GRC.
+You can find a comprehensive list of resources about obtaining a Gender Recognition Certificate and on the Gender Recognition Act on [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/gender-recognition/).

-{% include publications-grouped tag="Gender recognition" %}